JesseHantula/JokerPoker/documentation/architecture.md

         Game-->>User: Show the new hand of cards and results of the game User->>Game: Click 'Start' button to play again
 ```

+Once a player starts up the game, the game window is displayed.
+The player can then click the 'Start' button to start the game.
+The game is initialized, and the initial hand is dealt.
+The player can then select which cards to hold, and the new cards are dealt.
+The winner of the game is then determined, and the results are displayed.
+The player can then click the 'Start' button to play again.